sleepy365/trade_review/README.md

 1. Setup IMAP for gmail and change the "Folder Size Limits" in IMAP access to unlimited (default is  1000)
 2. pip install poetry
 3. cd to trade_review/ and do poetry install
-3. create credentials.py in the same format as credentials_template.py
+4. create credentials.py in the same format as credentials_template.py
-4. run trade_counter.py
+5. run trade_counter.py
-5. if all works, try run review_trades.py
+6. if all works, try to run review_trades.py
-6. if all_trades.csv backups are available, just place it in the export location and the script should recognise it
+7. if all_trades.csv backups are available, just place it in the export location and the script should recognise it

 # Known Issues
 1. if you make a trade AFTER the script already found trades for the same day, it will not pull the new trades.
 Need to